top of page

 It is the duty of the PCBU to provide and manage the WHS management system.
 This includes managing risks and hazards.
 Directors and CEOs must ensure necessary actions occur and control measures are put in place.
 The supervisors and managers of the business ensure the established policies and procedures are adhered to.

 Appropriate staff can be appointed to carry out a risk assessment on behalf of the organisation, as long as they are competent to do so but in no way should this be done as an effort of a business owner or director to pass over their responsibilities to someone else.
-WHS duties “are not transferable.”
+A WHS duty holder cannot transfer or subcontract their legal liability to another party.
+Even if the task is delegated, the original party remains responsible for ensuring it is performed correctly.
+WHS duties are non-delegable.
+This includes the duty to manage risks.

 The management team should start the process and discuss risks with workers.
 In fact, consulting with workers during each step of the risk management process is a crucial aspect.
 The committee facilitates co-operation between the management and workers.
 The committee may assist management to get information from workers about proposed controls for risks that have been assessed but it is the duty of management to ensure the risk assessments are conducted in the first place when and as needed, irrespective of “when the next committee meeting is.”